javokhirsavriev/javokhirsavriev/README.md

 # Hi 👋, I'm Javohir Savriy

-- 📱 I’m Mobile Software Engineer.
+- 📱 I’m Software Engineer.
-- 🤯 Developing for Android since 2020 and KMP since 2022.
+- 🤯 Developing for Android since 2021 and KMP since 2022.
 - 💻 Currently working on very cool projects.
 - 📫 I'm available to answer your questions related to programming on any platform.
 Just connect me :)